Cornices/cornice/docs/source/upgrading.rst

         referrer = request.validated['querystring']['referrer']
         return {'success': True}

-This allows to have validation at the schema level that validates data from several
+This now allows to have validation at the schema level that validates data from several
 locations:

 .. code-block:: python